 Overall, a newcomer to the US credit card scene would do well to begin with either the Hilton Card or the Hilton Surpass.
 Meanwhile, someone who’s been around the block for a while might opt for one of the personal cards in conjunction with the Hilton Business, keeping in mind that you can only earn the signup bonus on each product once.

-Hilton’s best luxury properties generally cost 95,000 Hilton Honors points per night at most, with two properties (the Waldorf Astorias in the Maldives and Los Cabos) exceeding the cap at 120,000 Hilton Honors points per night.
+Hilton’s best luxury properties generally cost 120,000 Hilton Honors points per night at most, with two properties – the Waldorf Astorias in Los Cabos and the Maldives – exceeding the cap at 150,000 Hilton Honors points per night.

-If you can snag one or two of these bonuses, not only will you be coming out ahead in the first year thanks to the statement credits, but you’ll have enough points for a couple of nights at some of Hilton’s best hotels, or even more nights if you book some of the more modest hotels in Hilton’s portfolio.
+If you can snag one or two of these limited-time bonuses, you’ll have enough points for a couple of nights at some of Hilton’s best hotels, or even more nights if you book some of the more modest hotels in Hilton’s portfolio.

 What About the Hilton Aspire Card?

-Despite the US$450 annual fee, I do believe that the Hilton Aspire Card is one of the strongest rewards cards in all of North America once you factor in the ongoing benefits: an annual Free Weekend Night Certificate, instant Diamond status, a US$250 airline incidental fee credit, a US$250 Hilton resort credit, 14x points at Hilton hotels, and an unlimited Priority Pass membership for yourself and two guests.
+Despite the US$450 annual fee, I do believe that the Hilton Aspire Card is one of the strongest rewards cards in all of North America once you factor in the ongoing benefits: an automatic Free Night Reward every year, instant Hilton Diamond status, a US$250 airline incidental fee credit, a US$250 Hilton resort credit, 14x points at Hilton hotels, and an unlimited Priority Pass membership for yourself and two guests.

-The record-high bonuses on the Hilton Card, Hilton Surpass, and Hilton Business appear to be available through both the public and refer-a-friend channels.
+Once again, we’re seeing elevated bonuses on the Hilton Card, Hilton Surpass, and Hilton Business cards.